pallets/click/docs/shell-completion.rst

 Value completions for a parameter can be customized without a custom type by providing an ``autocompletion`` function.
 The function is used instead of any completion provided by the type.
-It is passed 3 keyword arguments, and returns a list of strings to be shown.
+It is passed 3 keyword
+arguments:

 -   ``ctx`` - The current command context.
 -   ``args`` - The list of complete args before the incomplete value.
 -   ``incomplete`` - The partial word that is being completed.
 May be an empty string if no characters have been entered yet.

+It must return a list of :class:`CompletionItem` objects, or as a shortcut it can return a list of strings.

 In this example, the command will suggest environment variables that start with the incomplete value.